understanding-astro/understanding-astro-book/ch6.md

 In an earlier chapter, we discussed several rendering techniques for a frontend application.
 The reason was so we could make effective decisions for when to choose one rendering technique over the other.

-III briefly summarise why we may need SR in an Astro project.
+I'll briefly summarise why we may need SR in an Astro project.
 Remember that your mileage may differ - so always refer to the basics discussed in Chapter 3: Build Your Own Component Island.

 Now, the following are pointers to when we may need to enable SSR in an Astro project:

 - **Content that is subject to frequent changes.**: We may need SSR if a page’s content frequently changes, rather than using a statically built page which would require a rebuild for every new change.
 - **Thee need for API endpoints**: SSR allows us to create API endpoints while keeping sensitive data hidden from clients.
 We’ll see how to do this later in the chapter.
-- **Creating pages with restricted access**: To restrict access to a page, enable server rendering for server-side handling of user privileges.
+- **Creating pages with restricted access**: To limit access to a page, enable server rendering for server-side handling of user privileges.

 ## How to Enable SSR